Dayna Fendrick (Naples)

 Oscar Rattenborg (Ft.
 Myers)

 Oscar believes that providing safe facilities for long distance riding will encourage bicycle riding generally and touring specifically.
 He loves to explore the state of Florida by bike and its rivers by kayak and has biked from Ft Myers to Key West a number of times.
-He has spent his life supporting the bicycling community in many ways, currently serving as the President of the Caloosa Riders Bicycle Club and helping to provide safe organized rides for all levels of expertise including new riders.
-Oscar is also involved with the SMART ride which goes from Miami to Key West (last year collecting 1 million dollars for support of HIV/AIDS services across Florida).
+He has spent his life supporting the bicycling community in many ways, currently serving on the Board of Directors of the Caloosa Riders Bicycle Club.
+Oscar also helps to provide safe organized rides for all levels of expertise including new riders.
+He is involved with the SMART ride which goes from Miami to Key West (collecting 1 million dollars for support of HIV/AIDS services across Florida).
 In the past, he helped to start up a bicycle racing club (Allegheny Cycling Association) in Pittsburgh, Pa, as well as helping to lay out the logistics for the Pittsburgh to Lake Erie MS 150 ride.
 One of the impediments to getting people out on bicycles is the issue of safety.
 Even though Oscar says he is comfortable touring open roads, most people may not be.
 There are many challenges with the ROGG project.
 Some people want to have a totally separate trail while others want to have the shoulders and bridges widened to provide safe passage.
 Whatever we do we should respect the nature and people of the Everglades.
 As always, bicyclist should strive for a minimal footprint, especially in a delicate cultural and physical environment.